 "The clinical consequences of B. hominis infection are mainly diarrhea and abdominal pain as well as nonspecific gastrointestinal symptoms such as nausea, anorexia, vomiting, weight loss, lassitude, dizziness, and flatulence.
 Case reports and series have suggested a pathogenic role of B. hominis in causing intestinal inflammation.
 Also some studies have suggested that inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS) are associated with B. hominis infection.
 The investigators indicate that the stools of all patients presenting with IBD or IBS should be examined, and culture methods for B. hominis carried out.
 Invasion and mucosal inflammation of the intestine with B. hominis have been observed in studies of gnotobiotic guinea pigs."Blastocystis hominis and bowel diseases.
 Turkiye Parazitol Derg.
 2006;30(1):72-76

-After several years of almost constant and distressing symptoms I finally found a doctor who was willing to consider the D.fragilis research in its entirety, instead of the usual approach - cherry-picking the scientific evidence to suit prevailing medical dogma that D.fragilis is harmless.
+After several years of having constant and distressing symptoms misdiagnosed as Irritable Bowel Syndrome, I finally found a doctor who was willing to consider the D.fragilis scientific research in its entirety.
+This made a change from the usual approach where specialist gastroenterologists cherry-picked the scientific evidence to suit the widely held medical dogma that D.fragilis is harmless - despite much evidence to the contrary.
 Read here how I doctor-shopped my way around Sydney in my search to find relief from the chronic, disabling symptoms triggered by Blasto. and D.fragilis.

-B.hominis and D.fragilis can trigger tummy aches and altered stool to full blown chronic illness.
-Read why the symptoms can drive some to consider suicide.
+The intestinal parasites B.hominis and D.fragilis can trigger tummy aches and altered stool through to full blown chronic illness:

-Drug treatments: Flagyl is the most widely prescribed drug to treat Blasto. and D.fragilis, despite little to recommend it.
-The experience of a Sydney GI clinic proves that the triple therapy is the most effective treatment currently available to treat Blasto.
+Drug treatments: Flagyl is the most widely prescribed drug to treat Blasto. and D.fragilis, despite little to recommend it in the medical literature.

-If medicine separated facts from its own beliefs then more patients would end up like the ones I've documented here.
+If medicine separated facts from its own beliefs where Blasto. and D.fragilis are concerned then more patients would end up like the ones I've documented here.

 The medical approach to diagnosis and treatment may exert a higher price than years of unnecessary suffering.
 More about the under-acknowledged and under-recognised consequences resulting from long term infections in: